hed-standard/hed-specification/docs/Appendix_B.md

 **HED_VALUE_INVALID:** The value substituted for a placeholder (`#`) is not valid.
  ~ The value may be incompatible with the specified value class.
  ~ Values with no value class may contain invalid characters.
+ ~ The value is a schema node name.

 **HED_VERSION_DEPRECATED:** (WARNING) The HED version is deprecated.
  ~ It is strongly recommended that a current version be used as these deprecated